shivesh01/HEATMAP/README.md

 **Data-set required [flights](https://cloud-5jao3dtbu.vercel.app/0flights.csv "click to download")

-*Here we have used plot type **PairGrid** which is one of it's kind to compare the plotted graph between the different varibles of the same dataset. which i do like it and here we will use them visualize as scatter.
-First we have loaded the dataset in **a** variable and **b** variable as plot type and finally we have use **map** the scatter visual on pair-grid plot
+*Now, we will  use plot type **PairGrid** which is one of it's kind to compare the plotted graph between the different varibles of the same dataset. which i do like it*
+*Importing libraries namely numpy, pandas, matplotlib, seaborn, scipy.
+I know you will say too many libraries.
+Actually we are not using them directly but thing is they have dependencies  on each other.
+So, we will be using them indirectly...*

 ```python
         import numpy as np